Here are the things to expect regarding food, clothing, and physical conditions while at retreat.

 They are really “boundaries” — like a small child playing, they keep us safe while we explore our minds, our selves, and the dhamma!

 The food provided is ovo-lacto vegetarian, which means it might contain eggs and milk.
-Sadly it is not possible to cater for a strict vegan diet.
 Chili and other spices are used in the cooking.
+It is not possible to cater for a strict vegan diet or other special needs.

 Filtered water and hot water are provided for drinking.

 If you have special dietary needs due to illness or allergies, the kitchen staff may not be able to accommodate them.
 Please let us know about them to make sure you will be able to attend the retreat in this situation.

 - Retreatants must wear modest, loose-fitting clothing at all times.

 Please read and follow Kow Tham’s dress code.

 We can be understanding how the calmness and peacefulness of our clothing reflects our care for the experience of our companions.
 Also keep in mind that we are on the grounds of a Thai monastery — the monks are under strict vows, and we would not like to make them uncomfortable.
 And here we are a part of traditional Thai culture; we are not in the Thailand of Bangkok or of the tourist beaches!